Dipolar optimal control of entangled current states: Hard Core bosons

-To ensure realistic simulations, we have used the dBHH parameters from \cite{baier_extended_2016}: $U/J= 74$ and $U_d/(d^3 J) = 1.11$.
+To give an example using realistic interaction parameters, we have used the dBHH parameters from \cite{baier_extended_2016}: $U/J= 74$ and $U_d/(d^3 J) = 1.11$.
 These values correspond to a regime of strong on-site interaction, which effectively sets the system in the dipolar hard-core bosons (HCB) regime, also observed in other studies \cite{su_dipolar_2023}.
 In this regime, states with an expected occupation greater than one per site are excluded, effectively reducing the Hilbert space to fermionic-like Fock states.
-This means that our previously considered EC states are no longer physically viable, as they include components outside the HCB subspace.
+This means that the family of EC states previously considered is no longer physically viable, as they include components outside the HCB subspace.
 In Fig. \ref{fig:time} (c), we have compared the preparation of the original $\ket{\Psi_{\mathrm{EC}}}$ states with the preparation of $P_{\mathrm{HCB}}\ket{\Psi_{\mathrm{EC}}}$ states, which are their projections onto the HCB subspace.
-From the figure, we can observe that while the original states cannot be reached due to fidelity saturation, the projected states can be reached with high fidelity.
+From the figure, we can observe that the projected states can be reached with high fidelity even when the original states cannot be reached.
+Therefore, the performance of dipolar QOC with experimental-like parameters remains consistent with the results discussed above: every target state that is physically feasible and is not forbidden due to symmetry constraints can be prepared with high fidelity.
 In fact, the bound of the maximum achievable fidelity in the HCB limit for any EC current is given by:

-This limit does not precisely match our computations, as we have used a finite value for the on-site interaction $U/J$, yet provides a very close estimation of the behaviour of the system.
-Therefore, the performance of dipolar QOC with experimental-like parameters remains consistent with the results discussed above.
-Nevertheless, as EC states lie outside the reachable set in the HCB regime, only their projection onto the HCB subspace can be prepared with high fidelity.
+This limit does not precisely match our computations, as we have used a finite value for the on-site interaction $U/J$.
+Nevertheless, it provides a very close estimation of the behavior of the system.